E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_plectoneme/readme.rst

 .. * Tests *(everything you add should have either unit or regression tests)*

-.. * Performance *(If what you introduce has a significant computational load you should make some performance optimisation effort using an appropriate tool.
+.. * Performance *(If what you introduce has a significant computational load you should make some performance optimization effort using an appropriate tool.
 You should be able to verify that your changes have not introduced unexpected performance penalties, are threadsafe if needed,...)*

 Purpose of Module
 _________________

-..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-Bacterial DNA is known to form specific conformations called plectonemes because of internal twisting constraints.
+Bacterial DNA is known to form specific conformations called *plectonemes* because of internal twisting constraints.
+This physical mechanism participates to the compaction of the genome.
-In order to study such a system we need to introduce a linking number deficit in to a circular polymer.
+In order to study such a system we need to introduce a `linking number <https://en.wikipedia.org/wiki/Linking_number>`_ deficit into a circular polymer.
 We then tackle the question : does the protocol matter ?
-Indeed, does a highly overtwisted ring polymer reach the thermal equilibrium ?
+Indeed, does a highly over-twisted ring polymer reach the thermal equilibrium ?
 Does the memory of initial conformation matter ?

-..
-Give a brief overview of why the module is/was being created, explaining a little of the scientific background and how
-.. it fits into the larger picture of what you want to achieve.
-The overview should be comprehensible to a scientist
-.. non-expert in the domain area of the software module.

-..
-This section should also include the following (where appropriate):
+We can use this module to model single-molecule DNA under `magnetic or optical tweezers <https://en.wikipedia.org/wiki/Magnetic_tweezers>`_ too.

 * Polymer physicist.

-* To understand the conformation of bacterial DNA under torsionnal constraints.
+* To understand the conformation of bacterial DNA under torsional constraints.

-* It is used in a scientific collaboration with Ivan Junier from TIMC-IMAG, Grenoble, France.
+* It is used in a scientific collaboration with Ivan Junier from TIMC-IMAG, Grenoble, France and Ralf Everaers, ENS Lyon, France.

 * Publications: not currently available.

 Background Information
 ______________________

-..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 We use the OpenMM toolkit for molecular dynamics.
-We implemented functionnalities to build a frame and add twisting energy to a Kremer-Grest polymer system.
-It is important to study bacterial DNA conformations under twisting constraints.
+We implemented functionalities to build a frame (that follows the contour of the polymer) and add twisting energy to a Kremer-Grest polymer system.
+We implemented function to extract *plectonemes*, writhe and twist from polymer conformations.
-You can find pdf file with a detailed description `GitLab E-CAM 2020 <https://gitlab.e-cam2020.eu/carrivain/plectonemes-with-openmm>`_.

 Building and Testing
 ____________________

-..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-The module openmm_plectoneme comes with a script example as well as script test (using unittest python module).
+The module openmm_plectoneme comes with an example script as well as a test script (using unittest python module).
 In order to test the twist implementation we provide a script that make comparison between the twisting correlations we measure from our model with the theoretical one.

+We are currently working on a benchmark between the present module and an already published `Monte-Carlo <https://www.sciencedirect.com/science/article/pii/S0378437119307204>`_ and `rigid body dynamics <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003456>`_ codes.

 Source Code
 ___________

-The source code and more informations can be find at `GitLab E-CAM 2020 <https://gitlab.e-cam2020.eu/carrivain/plectonemes-with-openmm>`_.
+The source code and more information can be find on the `openmm_plectoneme GitLab repository <https://gitlab.e-cam2020.eu/carrivain/plectonemes-with-openmm>`_.